Bioplastics: Essential Component for Sustainable Eco-friendly Economy

 Globally every year more than 200 million tons of plastics waste is generated of which only 8%-9% is being recycled and more than 75% ends up in landfills and nature.
-An alternative solution to conventional plastics is need of an hour.
+An alternative solution to conventional plastics is the need of an hour.

-Bioplastics is a type of biodegradable plastic derived from renewable biomass sources such as cellulose, vegetable oil & fats, lignin, starch, sugars, agriculture waste, etc. Bioplastics helps us in reducing the impact of plastics on our environment.
+Bioplastics is a type of biodegradable plastic derived from renewable biomass sources such as cellulose, vegetable oil & fats, lignin, starch, sugars, agriculture waste, etc. Bioplastics help in reducing the impact of plastics on our environment.
 The bioplastics market is primarily driven by the need for sustainable eco-friendly solutions; resulting in doubling of production capacities, in the last decade.

 Asia Pacific accounted for more than 50% of the global production in 2018.
 Demand from flexible packaging has been the key driving force behind the rise in demand for bioplastics in Asia pacific region.
-Government initiatives and policies to restrict usage of non-biodegradable plastics can be attributed to the growing popularity of bioplastics in the region.
+Government initiatives and policies to restrict the usage of non-biodegradable plastics can be attributed to the growing popularity of bioplastics in the region.

 Packaging and Automotive Industry to Drive the Market Growth

-Automotive industry has witnessed significant variations in terms of material consumption.
+The automotive industry has witnessed significant variations in terms of material consumption.
 Traditionally, bioplastics are majorly used in interior automotive applications.
 However, there is a growing trend towards usage in exterior and under-the-hood applications as well.
 Bioplastics help not only in curtailing the environmental effect of car manufacturing by reducing the CO2 emissions, but also its overall dependency on volatile energy markets.